 - Two passport size photographs with a statement on the back of one saying "I agree this is true likeness of ……" and endorsed by a solicitor, notary or person with a professional qualification or person of standing

 - Documentation showing proof of right to work in the Uk.
-Click here for more information and a list of acceptable documents
+List of acceptable documents

 - Fee £37